tilemill-project/tilemill/_posts/docs/0203-01-01-going-from-data-to-map.md

 You'll need to preprocess this data for it to be usable by TileMill or any other geospatial software.
 Usually this data starts out in a spreadsheet, so that's where we'll start.
-For turn addresses into useful data, you can use [geo-googledocs](http://mapbox.com/blog/mapping-google-doc-spreadsheet/) to run a [geocoder](http://en.wikipedia.org/wiki/Geocoder) over each address, finding its latitude and longitude.
+For turning addresses into useful data, you can use [geo-googledocs](http://mapbox.com/blog/mapping-google-doc-spreadsheet/) to run a [geocoder](http://en.wikipedia.org/wiki/Geocoder) over each address, finding its latitude and longitude.
 [Our documentation on processing data with